anoma/nspec/docs/arch/node/engines/wall_clock_messages.juvix.md

 ### `TimeResult`

-Response to a `WallClockGetTime` request.
+Reply to a `WallClockGetTime` request.

 <!-- --8<-- [start:TimeResult] -->
 ```juvix